Volkswagen Jetta (A5): Overview

 The fifth generation debuted at the Los Angeles Auto Show on 5 January 2005.
-After the New Beetle, it was the second Volkswagen product to make its world debut at a U.S. auto show.
-The Mark 5 sedan went on sale in the USA prior to any other country, reflecting the importance of the car in that market for Volkswagen.
+After the New Beetle, it was the second Volkswagen product to make its world debut at a US auto show.
+The Mk5 sedan went on sale in the US prior to any other country, reflecting the importance of the car in that market for Volkswagen.
 VW spent US$800 million to upgrade its Puebla facilities for this model's production.
 This included a US$290 million new engine production line for the 5-cylinder power plant, a US$50 million investment in the press shop, as well as a US$200 million purchase of 460 robots, which increased automation by 80%.

 Although produced in the largest volumes in Mexico, final assembly of the car also takes place in China and South Africa for those respective markets.
 Like initial production of the second generation in China, the Asian and African plants build the car from a complete knock down (CKD) kit shipped from the factory in Puebla.
 Local assembly in Kaluga, Russia, started in early 2008.
 Assembly also began in India in 2008 at the Škoda factory in Aurangabad.
 As with the previously mentioned assembly plants, CKD kits from Volkswagen de México will be used.

 The A5 Jetta is 170 mm longer, 30 mm wider, and has a 70 mm longer wheelbase than the previous iteration.
 Interior room has increased from 2.46 to 2.58 m3.
 In particular, rear legroom was increased by 65 mm over the fourth generation.
 Luggage compartment volume is up to 453 l.
 One major change is the introduction of the first multi-link independent rear suspension in a Jetta.
 The design of the rear suspension resembles the one found in the Ford Focus.
 Volkswagen reportedly hired engineers from Ford who designed the suspension on the Focus.

 Styling reflects a new direction for the Volkswagen brand, with a new chrome front grille, first seen on the Golf Mk5 R32, which was trickled down to other models.
 Some critics appreciated the new styling, whilst others dismissed it as just as bland as the 4th generation.

 The 2006 model year TDI models used the 0A4 five-speed manual transmission.
 The 0A4 had the following gear ratios: